 The SpeedcoreTM eFPGA is provided as a fixed-transistor-layout building block that integrates with industry-standard ASIC flows such as Synopsys Design Compiler and IC Compiler.
-The following collateral will be provided:
+The following collateral is provided:

-- Verilog definition of logical connectivity at boundary - Liberty timing library for timing closure at the boundary - · LEF defining the physical floorplan, pins, and metal blockages - GDS/Oasis physical database accessible through the package pins for eFPGA IP standalone testing.
-Details on the number of pins and connectivity will be provided in the Design and Integration Manual.
+- · Verilog definition of logical connectivity at boundary - · Liberty timing library for timing closure at the boundary - · LEF defining the physical floorplan, pins, and metal blockages - GDS/Oasis physical database

-Figure 12: Sample eFGPA Instantiation
+Figure 17: Sample eFGPA Instantiation

 The data inputs/outputs and clock inputs can come from the ASIC logic or can come directly from the package pins (balls) of the ASIC.
 The programming interface must have access to the package pins of the ASIC to enable Speedcore programming.
-In addition, a certain number of Simulation and Validation data inputs/outputs must be
+In addition, a certain number of Simulation and Validation data inputs/outputs must be accessible through the package pins for eFPGA IP standalone testing.
+Details on the number of pins and connectivity are provided in the Design and Integration Manual.